PackeTsar/meraki-cli/COMMAND_GUIDE.md

 ##### Arguments
 - `--networkId` (string): (required)
 - `--stages` (array): All firmware upgrade stages in the network with their start time.
-- `--products` (object): Contains information about the network to update
+- `--products` (object): Contains firmware upgrade version information

 ##### Example: